jneuendorf/atom-time-tracer/README.md

-# atom-watson
+# atom-time-tracer

-Atomatic time tracking powered by [watson](http://tailordev.github.io/Watson/) for Atom
+Atomatic time tracking powered by any command line tool (default is [watson](http://tailordev.github.io/Watson/)) for Atom.